mnagaso/SPECFEM2D_on_docker/README.md

 8. to leave this container, `ctrl + p + q`
 9. for re-attaching to this container, redo step 4

 The modifications done in the container will be reflected automatically on the local environment.

+This script does not support docker toolbox (docker system working with virtual box).